gem/oq-engine/doc/engine/What's-new.md

 --------------------------------------------------

 1. The most important new feature is the *support for the HDF5 technology*.
-Starting from this release the scientific calculators are starting to save their inputs and outputs in a single HDF5 file, called the datastore.
-The HDF5 file format is a well known standard in the scientific community, can be read/written by a variety of programming languages and with different tools and it is a state-of-the-art technology when it comes to managing large numeric datasets.
-The change to HDF5 provides *huge* performance benefits compared to the earlier approach used by the engine, which involved storing arrays in PostgreSQL.
+Starting from this release some of the scientific calculators are saving their inputs and outputs in a single HDF5 file, called the datastore.
+The HDF5 format is a well known standard in the scientific community, can be read/written by a variety of programming languages and with different tools and it is a state-of-the-art technology when it comes to managing large numeric datasets.
+The change to the HDF5 technology provides *huge* performance benefits compared to the earlier approach used by the engine, which involved storing arrays in PostgreSQL.

-2. Related to the first point, in OpenQuake 1.5 *the event based calculators (both hazard and risk) based on Postgres are officially deprecated*.
+2. Related to the first point, in OpenQuake 1.5 *the event based calculators based on Postgres (both hazard and risk) are officially deprecated*.
 They are still present and work as before, but they are being replaced with new versions of the calculators based on the HDF5 technology.
-The replacement of the old calculators with the new ones will start from OpenQuake 1.6.
-This change will have no impact on regular users, who will simply notice large improvements in performance of the calculators.
-But this change will affect power users who are performing queries on the OpenQuake database, since there will be nothing in the database once we replace the old calculators based on Postgres with the new versions based on HDF5.
+The actual removal of the old calculators is scheduled for OpenQuake 1.6.
+The change will have no impact on regular users, who will simply notice a definite improvement in erformance.
+Nonetheless, the change will affect power users who are performing queries on the OpenQuake database, since there will be nothing left in the database once we remove the old calculators.

 3. In order to make the transition easier, OpenQuake 1.5 already includes the new versions of the event based calculators based on HDF5, so it is possible to use them right now.
-The new calculators can be run in OpenQuake 1.5 with the command ``$ oq-engine --lite --run job.ini``.
+The new calculators can be run in OpenQuake 1.5 with the command
+``$ oq-engine --lite --run job_haz.ini,job_risk.ini``.
 If you do not pass the ``--lite`` flag the old calculators will be run by default.
-In future releases all of the old calculators will be progressively replaced by the new calculators based on HDF5.
-At the end of this process, which will be spread over the upcoming releases, the ``--lite`` flag will be removed.
-All of the old calculators relying on the database will be replaced internally by the newer "lite" versions based on HDF5 and the old calculators based on Postgres will not be available anymore.
-The OpenQuake database will only contain accessory information (essentially a table with the users and references to the outputs of each user) but nothing relevant for the scientific computation will be stored in the database going forward.
+In future releases of the engine, the remaining calculators based on Postgres will be progressively replaced by the new calculators based on HDF5.
+At the end of this process, which will be spread over several upcoming releases, the ``--lite`` flag will be removed.
+All of the old calculators relying on the database will be replaced internally by the newer "lite" versions based on HDF5 and the old calculators will not be available anymore.
+The OpenQuake database will only contain accessory information (essentially a table with the users and references to the outputs of each user) but nothing relevant for the scientific computation.

-4. The ``--lite`` versions of the calculators are not all fully functional yet; for instance, among the hazard calculators, the disaggregation ``--lite`` calculator is absent in OpenQuake 1.5.
+4. At the moment, the ``--lite`` flag does not work for all calculators.
+For instance, among the hazard calculators, the disaggregation ``--lite`` calculator is absent in OpenQuake 1.5.
-Work on this calculator is in progress, and it will be added in a future release; for the moment you will have to use the old calculator, which is not deprecated in OpenQuake 1.5.
+Work on this calculator is in progress, and it will be added in a future release; for the the time being, you will have to use the old calculator, which is not deprecated in OpenQuake 1.5.
 The ``--lite`` versions of the other hazard calculators (scenario hazard, classical hazard, and event based hazard) are complete.
 The ``--lite`` version of the classical_tiling calculator is also complete but relatively new and has not been battle tested yet.
-The ``--lite`` versions of the risk calculators are at different levels of completion; the only ``--lite`` risk calculator we recommended using in this release is the event based risk calculator.
+The ``--lite`` versions of the risk calculators are at different levels of completion; the only ``--lite`` risk calculator we recommend using in this release is the event based risk calculator.

 5. Internally, the ``--lite`` calculators are implemented very